HankB/polana-ansible/README.md

 Playbooks to provision and configure HASS on polana (Pi 3B/4B or similar).
 The initial plan assumes an SSD will be used for storage (vs. SD card) and that the host will boot from the SSD.

+This is planned to be a "once and done" process so polish is eschewed in favor of expedience.
+Many of the tasks are likely to be otherwise useful so they can be polished then as appropriate.
+In particular, things such as host name, pool name, user name and probably other things are hard coded rather than being parameterized.

 Tasks fall into 2 general categories.
 First loading the OS to the target SSD on another host and then configuring the system as needed once it is up and running.
 More specifically

-Phase 1
+Phase 1 - SSD in another host

 1. `blkdiscard` SSD.
 1. Copy OS to the SSD.
 1. Expand the root partition and create another partition (to use for ZFS.)
-1. hostname?
-1. Create user?
+1. hostname
-1. Create ZFS pool on the target SSD and create filesystems for various usage.
+1. Create ZFS pool on the target SSD. (filesystems creation is done later in the target environment so the ZFS cache is correct.
+I suppose this requires ZFS in the 'other' host.)

 ```text
 rpool/home/hbarta               579G   276G     81.7G  /home/hbarta